brycepg/couchdb_apt_setup/README.md

     rm vault.yml
     ansible-vault create vault.yml

-Set the vault password it with another password that you store in your password manager.
+Set the vault password with one that you store in your password manager.

+You also have the option of creating ``vault.yml`` without vault encryption for testing purposes.

 Set the contents of ``vault.yml`` to the password you want for couchdb: